nachoferre/Udacity-data-analysis-P7/Final Project.md

 * Number of lessons passed: A count of all the lessons that have been passed
 * Number of participation in the forums:
 * User-ids: in order to keep track of all the users active.
-* Number of clicks in the forums link: in order to measure the number of people getting in to get help
 * Number of moths payed: Number of payments done
-* Ratio of number of clicks in the forum divided by the number of months payed.
+* Ratio of number of user-ids in the forum divided by the number of months payed.
 This could be a great evaluation metric and we would expect an increase to reject the null
+* Retention: I would choose this as an evaluation metric too

 For invariant metric I would use the number of enrollments a a population sizing metric.